Taiwan-EU Relations

 Economic and trade relations

-The annual bilateral Taiwan-Luxembourg Joint Business Council Meeting is also a platform for Taiwanese and Luxembourg-based companies to further strengthen existing business contacts and to explore new opportunities in trade, investment and research cooperation.
+The annual bilateral Taiwan-Luxembourg Joint Business Council Meeting is also a key platform for Taiwanese and Luxembourg-based companies to further strengthen existing business contacts and to explore new opportunities in trade, investment and research cooperation.
 The 14th Taiwan-Luxembourg Joint Business Council Meeting was held on December 1, 2023, followed by the 15th meeting in Taipei on March 17, 2025.
 Business representatives from both sides exchanged insights on the latest developments and policies in areas such as startups, sustainability, digital transformation, automation machinery, green technology, and ICT and data.

 Working Holiday Program